Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 2. Apply on the Gov.uk website in the temporary work visa section

-3. Submit proof of your identify by providing your biometric information via app or at a visa application centre
+3. Submit proof of your identity by providing your biometric information via the app or at a visa application centre

 4. Gather your supporting documents to be submitted with your application